msekatchev/pmt-annotation/README.txt

     save image -> s
     skip and delete image -> a

-the draw_circle function can be edited to change mouse bindings if necessary, unfortunately right mouse didnt work as drawing button for me hence the need for moddle mouse as the second size.
+the draw_circle function can be edited to change mouse bindings if necessary.
-In order to make the label visible set line 109 to 255.
+In order to make the label visible set line 111 to 255.

 For IDBottomSurvey images I use size1:   (150 for whole pmt, 7 bolt, 35 dynode ), size2: (50 for whole, 5 bolt, 10 dynode)